JayRay5/cyprus-fish-classifier/README.md

 |       ├── push.yaml          # Check security (bandit), format (ruff), test (pytest), and deploy at each push on main
 │       └── test_docker.yaml   # Build the image of the App and deploy it to Hugging Face Space ├── configs                    # Hydra config files for dataset, model, and training hyperparameters ├── data                       # Raw data
-├── scripts
+├── experiments                # Folder to store experiment results (k-fold cross-validation and global training) ├── scripts
 |   ├── prepare_data.py        # Split raw data into train and test
 |   └── upload_dataset.py      # Upload to the Hugging Face Hub